HomeLatest NewsTechnologyJapanese companies tie-up with Taiwan semiconductor makers to develop chip manufacturing tech

 According to the Nikkei newspaper, about 20 Japanese companies, including electronic component maker Ibiden Co, will work with Taiwan Semiconductor Manufacturing Co to develop chip manufacturing technology in Japan.

-Earlier in February the TSMC had announced that it will spend about $178 million to open a material research subsidiary near Tokyo.
+Earlier in February the TSMC had announced that will spend about $178 million to open a material research subsidiary near Tokyo.
 In the latest statement, TSMC has confirmed that the new facility “aims to leverage more expertise in the field of materials to bring value to the industry.”

 Advertisement